Universal Design in Housing

 Universal Housing Design Guidelines from Landcom

 You can download the Universal Housing Design Guidelines as a Handbook or quick reference Factsheet.
 Apart from key design features it has a section on model houses – single and double storey detached homes.
-These Guidelines formed the underpinnings of the Livable Housing Design Guidelines (Silver and Gold levels) in 2012.
+These Guidelines underpined the Livable Housing Design Guidelines (Silver and Gold levels) in 2012.
+The National Construction Code used these for the Livable Housing Design Standard.